Troy-Kettle/Ensemble-Model-for-Predicting-4-Hour-Event-Risk/README.md

-ANFIS Model: Predicting 4-Hour Event Risk
+# ANFIS Model: Predicting 4-Hour Event Risk
-# Project Name

 This project aims to develop an ensemble model to predict the likelihood of an event happening within 4 hours using a combination of Neural Networks and XGBoost classifiers.
 The model takes a variety of patient vitals and features to produce a probability score which is then used to determine the risk level.